 Help for International Students

 In my first year at UBC I had moments where I was desperately confused.
 The frustrating thing about living in a different culture is that you often feel that there is something everyone else knows that you dont.
 And there often is, but what that thing is no one who is a native of the place is quite able to articulate.
 Luckily, UBC has International House, which provides extensive orientation and even counseling services for international students.
 Check to see if the university you want to go to has a similar facility.

 The bad news is that while studying at UBC I have spent months at a time without leaving campus and without great meals.
 I have found school to be significantly harder here, and not just because UBC is a demanding school.
-There is a certain disdain for Americans, which is not surprising considering how large and noisy a neighbor we are.
-This can make one pretty lonely if one doesnt scout out other foreign friendsof which there are many available.
-The border crossings and interrogations by immigration officers on both sides are exhausting.
+I found that there was a certain disdain for Americans, which is not surprising considering how large and noisy a neighbor we have been is historically.
+In my case, this made me pretty lonely until I found other foreign friendsof which there were many available to meet.
 In short, if you dont recognize Canada as its own sovereign country before deciding to move here, Canada will teach you.

-If youve recognized that Canada is another country and you still want to go, MacLeans magazine publishes a yearly review of Canadian universities.
-The guide is also available at their web site: www.macleans.ca.
+If youve recognized that Canada is another country and you still want to go, MacLeans publishes a yearly review of Canadian universities.

-For information on visas contact your nearest Canadian consulate or visit canadainternational.gc.ca.
+For information on visas contact your nearest Canadian consulate or visit the Canadian Government's International Portal.

 HEIDI SCHMALTZ last wrote about being a high school exchange student in Chile.